Many travellers don’t stay in Johannesburg — they transit through to other areas of South Africa and beyond.

 If you are short of time, one way to experience the African bush and its fabulous wildlife is to visit the Pilanesberg National Park — a two-hour drive from Johannesburg.
 Here you may be lucky enough to see some or all of the Big 5 (lion, leopard, buffalo, rhinoceros and elephant).
 Ideally, stay a couple of nights and immerse yourself in the landscape — but if time is really short, an organised day tour from Johannesburg is a great option.

-Getting around between things to do in Johannesburg is easy.
-The fabulous 80km Gautrain links the International Airport with Johannesburg and Pretoria, enabling easy transfers to accommodation in Rosebank or Sandton.
+Getting around in Johannesburg is easy.
+The fabulous 80-kilometre Gautrain links the International Airport with Johannesburg and Pretoria, enabling easy transfers to accommodation in Rosebank or Sandton.
 Gautrain bus routes connect with the train but you will need a Gold Card (available at the station) for bus travel.

 While you could hire a car, it might be less stressful to use one of the many shuttle services on offer.
 Buzz Around is one I can recommend.